bernhardsen/aoc2023_python/README.md

 I stopped passing if we wanted to use J as joker or not as a parameter, and instead just replaced `J` with `?`.
 That way I could have one logic for both parts, just one input with jacks, and one with jokers.

+### Day 8: Haunted Wasteland
+Of all the implementations I did, I like this one the best.
+I think it's mostly because of how quick and compact the parsing was.
+I did not go for any graph or anything this time, just a dictionary holding all the nodes.
+Turned out fine, and actually ran faster than I expected.

+### Day 9: Mirage Maintenance
+I like all the implementations I did of this problem.
+There is something satisfying about breaking a problem like this into 3-6 line functions, where each has a very specific, well-defined task.
+When we have code like this, even if some of the functions were to be very complex and a bit difficult to understand, the fact that they are isolated, very specific, and so short, those things makes it easy to reason about the whole code without understanding each part.

+### Day 10: Pipe Maze
+Fun problem.
+Pretty easy to implement.
+This is the first problem where I did the Python implementation first.
+No special reason for this, I just wanted to mix things up.
+Only real problem I had was I manually entered the result of part 2, and accidentally flipped two of the digits.
+Debugged for a while before I realized I had the correct solution all along :D
+Code ended up a bit long, and somewhat messy, but it read ok I guess.